 Anytime I ask someone why they don’t bake bread, they usually offer one of two excuses:

-Well, we solved the first issue with Overnight Artisan Bread.
-One of the easiest and most hands-off bread recipes known to man, even the busiest schedule can handle a loaf or two of a wanna-be sourdough boule.
+We solved the first issue with No-Knead Overnight Artisan Bread.
+One of the easiest and most hands-off bread recipes known to man, even the busiest schedule can handle a loaf or two of this crusty artisan bread.

 The second issue is just a wee bit more than a dump and mix, but to be honest, yeast really isn’t that difficult to work with.